 Ion modes

-Whenever SIRIUS requires the ion mode, it should be given in the following format:
+Whenever SIRIUS requires the ion mode, it should be specified in the following format:

 [M+ADDUCT]+ for positive ions